Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 - [ ] Add features of the first release
 - [ ] Add a section "Method" to explain how to achieve the goals.
 - [ ] "Goals" and "What's Desk" have too many technical terms.
 Add concrete examples.
-- [ ] Reconsider the order of sections especially "Related buzzwords" and "Stories of me and Desk".
+- [x] Reconsider the order of sections especially "Related buzzwords" and "Stories of me and Desk".
+- [ ] Add more concrete descriptions for coined related words.

 ## TL;DR